ekawahyu/contiki/examples/conectric/README.md

 ## Introduction
 We are pleased to announce the launch of our Internet of Things Network Protocol stack.
-It is based on [Contiki](http://www.contiki-os.org/), the ubiqitous open source operating system for the Internet of Things.
+It is based on [Contiki](http://www.contiki-os.org/), the ubiquitous open source operating system for the Internet of Things.
 It connects tiny low-cost, low-power microcontrollers to the Internet and is a powerful toolbox for building complex wireless systems.

 We have worked hard to develop an easy-to-use mesh networking stack accompanied with concise documentation for you to get started quickly.
 We have promised to deliver an end-to-end wireless device messaging that requires painless network configuration and a little to no knowledge of mesh networking.